Cats Don't Dance

-Cats Don't Dance is a 1997 American animated musical comedy-drama film directed by Mark Dindal (in his feature directorial debut).
-It is the only fully animated feature produced by Turner Feature Animation, which was merged during the post-production of Cats Don't Dance into Warner Bros.
-Feature Animation after the merger of Time Warner with Turner Broadcasting System in 1996.
-Turner Feature Animation had previously produced the animated portions of The Pagemaster (1994).
+Cats Don't Dance is a 1997 American animated musical comedy film directed by Mark Dindal.
+The film features the voices of Scott Bakula, Jasmine Guy, Matthew Herried, Ashley Peldon, John Rhys-Davies, Kathy Najimy, Don Knotts, Hal Holbrook, Betty Lou Gerson (in her final film role), René Auberjonois, Dindal, and George Kennedy.

-The film features the voices of Scott Bakula, Jasmine Guy, Matthew Herried, Ashley Peldon, John Rhys-Davies, Kathy Najimy, Don Knotts, Hal Holbrook, Betty Lou Gerson (in her final film role), René Auberjonois, George Kennedy, and Dindal.
-Its musical numbers were written by Randy Newman and includes Gene Kelly's contributions as choreographer, before his death in 1996.
+The film's musical numbers were written by Randy Newman and include choreography contributed by Gene Kelly before his death in 1996.
 The film was Kelly's final film project and is dedicated to his memory.
+It is the only fully animated feature produced by Turner Feature Animation, which was merged during the post-production of Cats Don't Dance into Warner Bros.
+Animation after the merger of Time Warner with Turner Broadcasting System in 1996.

-Cats Don't Dance was released theatrically in the United States on March 26, 1997, by distributed by Warner Bros. under its Warner Bros.
-Family Entertainment label.
-Similar to other Metro-Goldwyn-Mayer films at the time, it was a box office bomb, grossing $3.5 million domestically due to lack of marketing and promotion.
-Despite this, the film received generally positive reviews, with praise for its animation, humor, characters, voice performances, and musical numbers.
+Cats Don't Dance was released in the United States and Canada on March 26, 1997, by Warner Bros. under its Family Entertainment label.
+It was a box-office failure, grossing $3.5 million domestically due to lack of promotion.
+Despite this, the film received generally positive reviews from critics, with praise for its animation, humor, characters, voice performances, and musical numbers.